Course home

 Reading assignments:

 In addition to (obviously) reading these prior to class, I also expect you to be able to discuss them in class.
 In some cases, this may require multiple readings; it certainly means that you must think about what you read, and perhaps taking some notes to help you offer discussion points and ideas during class.
-To help with this task, I am requiring (see grading page) for you to write and post at a couple of sentences or thoughts to the class message board (Catalyst GoPost).
+To help with this task, I am requiring you to write and post at least a couple of sentences or thoughts about each assigned reading to the class message board (Catalyst GoPost).

 Exams: